port-labs/port-docs/docs/guides/all/ingest-javascript-packages-into-your-catalog.md

 ---
-sidebar_position: 1
+description: Ingests all Javascript packages in `package.json` file using Port's GitHub file ingesting feature.
+displayed_sidebar: null
-description: Ingest Javascript packages into your catalog
+title: Ingest Javascript packages into your catalog
 ---

 import Tabs from "@theme/Tabs"